mohitpai/journey-optimizer.en/help/using/direct-mail/create-direct-mail.md

    ![](assets/direct-mail-complete.png)

-You can now test and send your SMS message to your audience.
+You can now test your direct mail message and send it to your audience.
 [Learn more](test-send-direct-mail.md)